-Disaster Risk Reduction is founded on the belief that whilst natural hazards and related risk are inevitable, death and suffering from them is not.
-Integrating risk reduction into development is crucial for achieving sustainable social and economic development that delivers long lasting solutions for poor communities around the world.
+Disaster Risk Reduction is founded on the belief that whilst natural hazards are inevitable, the suffering and loss of life associated with them is not.
+Integrating risk reduction into development is critical for achieving sustainable development that delivers long lasting solutions for poor communities around the world.

-Disasters deprive people of their livelihoods, they damage infrastructure, reduce productivity and generate social tensions, they consume resources that would otherwise be directed towards productive activities, and they can wipe out years of development in seconds.
+Disasters deprive people of their livelihoods, damaging infrastructure, lowering productivity and stirring social tensions.
+They consume resources that could otherwise be directed towards productive activities, and can wipe out years of development in seconds.

-And yet most disaster–related assistance arrives too late, when livelihoods and lives have already been swept away.
+Most disaster-related assistance arrives too late, when livelihoods and lives have already been swept away.
 There is an urgent need to change this trend and to invest in the reduction of risk before disaster strikes.
-In doing so, countries and communities can be better prepared to cope, allowing them to bounce back faster.
+By doing so, communities and countries will be better prepared to cope, and to bounce back faster.

-Our DRR programmes do just that.
-Practical Action works to help the most vulnerable groups, including poor and marginalised people and indigenous communities, prepare for hazards; so they can survive and maintain their livelihoods, get their lives back on track as quickly as possible and plan for a better future.
+Practical Action works to help the most vulnerable groups, the poor and the marginalised, to prepare for hazards.
+We empower them to survive hazards and maintain livelihoods, to get their lives back on track as quickly as possible and plan for a better future.